knative/docs/docs/versioned/install/installing-contour.md

     ```

 In a browser or via curl, make a request to `http://local.projectcontour.io:8888`.
 The `local.projectcontour.io` URL is a public DNS record resolving to `127.0.0.1` to make use of the forwarded port.
 You should see the httpbin home page.

-Congratulations, you have installed Contour, deployed a backend application, created an Ingress to route traffic to the application, and successfully accessed the app with Contour.

 ## See also